 When lying on your back you want to make sure you have a similar alignment between your neck/ head and rest of the body.
 Think of drawing an imaginary straight line from the top of your breastbone to the shoulder and ears.

-At Mountain Health & Performance our chiropractors sell Chiroflow water Pillows because they can be adjusted to head movement, which provides neck support while you sleep.
+At Mountain Health & Performance North Vancouver chiropractor clinic we sell Chiroflow water Pillows because they can be adjusted to head movement, which provides neck support while you sleep.
 This pillow is a great option because the firmness will be determined based on the amount of water you fill the pillow with.
 If it feels too firm you can remove some water.
 Adding and removing a little bit of water at a time can help you to find the perfect pillow for your neck and spine.
 It’s a completely customizable pillow for you!